Being a writer is hard – staying motivated is harder

-I’m sure that I don’t need to go into any details for you guys to understand that one income less will leave a huge gap in our account.
+I’m sure that I don’t need to go into any details for you guys to understand that one less income will leave a huge gap in our account.

 But despite that, despite the worries, my husband and I have decided that it’s not the right time for me to start looking for a new job.
 I was very unwell for 18 months, and have only just in the past few weeks started to get better.
 We’re both worried that if I go back into the corporate rat race too soon, that I’ll fall back to square one.

-So I’ve been doing this full-time for a bout a month now, between blogging and writing my first novel.
+So I’ve been doing this full-time for about a month now, between blogging and writing my first novel.
 It’s been exciting, it’s been liberating, and… it’s been terrifying.

 For the first time in 10+ years, I won’t be getting a paycheck at the end of the month.
-So I have to make this writing work.
+So I have to make this writing thing work.

-But when you throw yourself into it full time, there are a million doubts and hesitations that fill your mind, and it can be really hard to stay focused and motivated, and to continue believing in yourself and your choice.
+But when you throw yourself into it full time, there are a million doubts and hesitations that fill your mind, and it can be really hard to stay focused and motivated and to continue believing in yourself and your choice.

 Write down 100 reasons why you’re doing this

 Yes, you read that right; it’s not a typo.
 I didn’t mean to say 10 reasons.
-It’s 100 reasons why you’re doing this.

 Those reasons, the ones that you have to dig deep for, those are the reasons that are going to keep you going.
 Those are the reasons that you had hidden deep down inside because we were afraid to admit them, even to yourself.
 But they are the ones that are going to drive you.

 I did this exercise in the beginning of the year, and whenever the doubts start to surface, whenever I think that maybe I need to give up and get a “real” job, I look over my list.
-I read every single one of those reasons, and I remember why this is the right choice, for me and for my family, in the long run.
+I read every single one of those reasons, and I remember why this is the right choice, for both me and my family, in the long run.

-I really, truly encourage each and everyone of you reading this to do this same exercise.
+I really, truly encourage each and every one of you reading this to do this same exercise.
 Sit down and write those 100 reasons.
 It’s going to be tough, and you might feel like you’ll never reach the three digits, but if you’re serious about it you will.

 And it might just change your life the way it changed mine.